 FOR THE CUPCAKES

-- 2 cups flour
+- 2 cups all purpose flour

 - 2 1/2 teaspoons baking powder

-- 1/2 salt
+- 1/2 teaspoon salt

-- 1 cup milk
+- 1 cup whole milk, room temperature

 FOR THE VANILLA BUTTERCREAM FROSTING